jcspascua/hello-world/README.md

 I like kissing.
 I like how I am randomly making I like sentences.
 I like how this is all in markdown.
+I like how I figured out how to commit on eclipse on mac.